ConnectingApps/DncWireMockDemo/README.md

   </ItemGroup>
 ````

+For [Refit support](https://github.com/ConnectingApps/DncWireMockDemo#refit-support), you just need to a install a recent version of Refit.
+The specific version does not really matter.

 xUnit is recommended to used a test framework but it is not required.
 Here is a [full example](https://github.com/ConnectingApps/DncWireMockDemo/tree/master/ConnectingApps.IntegrationFixtureTests.Nuget) of such a test project.